Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/Metadata/1-12-EnumerationTypes.md

 ![Mapping of AbcClassification](Metadata/MappingSimpleEnumCompany.png)
 ## Flag Based Enumeration

 Here we take over the example given in [Schema Definition Language Documentation](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752565).
 Our use-case is that we want to be able to get insights into the access rights of a Person.
 The rights should be _Read_, _Write_, _Create_ or _Delete_.
-A person may have multiple right at the same time that's why we need members, which are flags.
+A person may have multiple rights, at the same time that's why we need members, which are flags.
 The flags shall be encoded as short values:

 ```Java
 package tutorial.model;